AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```

-Finally, in order to use Astrix as a factory to create instances of the given library one must create an api-descriptor.
+Finally, in order to use Astrix as a factory to create instances of the given library an api-descriptor must exist.
 An api-descriptor exports the public elements of an api.
 There are different kinds of api-descriptors, and the one associated with libraries is called library-descriptor.
 A library-descriptor is typically located in the same module as the implementing classes.

 ```java